 Ruud de Mooij, Michael Keen, Victoria Perry, Sunday, September 14, 2014

 Agnès Benassy-Quéré, Alain Trannoy, Guntram Wolff, Tuesday, July 22, 2014

 Tax harmonisation has been controversial since the establishment of the European Economic Community, and corporation tax proposals are currently on the table in the EU.
 Although tax competition can be beneficial, tax harmonisation could curb tax competition that leads to the under-provision of public goods or to burden-shifting from mobile to immobile tax bases.
 As yet, no agreement has been reached on any ambitious harmonisation plan for mobile tax bases.
 This column explores the possibility of implementing partial tax harmonisation for corporate taxation and the taxation of the banking sector.

-Henrik Kleven, Camille Landais, Emmanuel Saez, Esben Schultz 17 September 2013
+Henrik Kleven, Camille Landais, Emmanuel Saez, Esben Schultz, Tuesday, September 17, 2013

 How responsive is international migration by high-skilled workers to tax differentials across countries?
 This column provides evidence from Denmark suggesting that a preferential scheme was highly successful in attracting rich foreigners.
 It warns that, absent international tax coordination, preferential tax schemes to high-income foreigners could substantially weaken tax progressivity at the top of the distribution.

 Assaf Razin, Efraim Sadka, Friday, January 21, 2011